yosemitebandit/vebsite/readme.md

 * use `<!--more-->` in an article to set the "read more" breakpoint -- yes that's an html comment in the markdown itself
-* thumbnails should be 190 x 144px
+* use `python thumbnailify` to create thumbnails -- and link thumbnails with `thumbnail = "/img/boat-thumbnail.png"` in the front matter

 #### organization